 As I was shopping at Pick ‘n Save, they had the most amazing display of potatoes, and I just knew I had to make a recipe with them in honor of St. Patrick’s day (remember my lettuce selfie disaster?
 I was a little more hesitant this time around lol).

 Although I do not have an Irish heritage to boast of, I do have a dog named Clover, and I just so happen to have a small clover tattoo (sorry dad, no it doesn’t ‘wash off’ lol) so everyone just assumes I’m Irish when they see it, it’s ok, I’ll roll with it.

 I’ll roll with it and get jazzed up about the month because I do feel lucky.
 Is it luck of the Irish that guides me through the month?
 Is it the thought of happy rainbows and leprechauns with pots of gold that always makes me smile around this time of year?
 Who knows!
-But I do know that I love St. Patrick’s Day and making themed recipes.
+But I do know that I love St. Patrick’s Day menu ideas.